 What if you’re a real coffee snob and want to find just the right place that roasts its own beans in just that particular way to produce just the right beverage for you?
-In a lot of places, you’ve got few options.
+In a lot of places, you’ve only got a few options.

 San Francisco isn’t one of them.
 With the large number of people living not just in it, but in Oakland, Berkeley, and other neighboring cities, and with its particular flavor and culture, it’s full of choices.
 We took a look at a few of the best to help you find the best places to buy coffee beans.

 There’s only one place master coffee roaster Henry Kalebjian roasts beans, and it’s in the roasting house that’s had his name for decades.
 Ample parking makes it easy to stop by for a cup from a broad menu and signature Armenian pastries.
 The beans are roasted right there on the premises, so if you have something you enjoy, you can take a bag of them home to try making it yourself.

 One thing we like about Wrecking Ball Coffee Roasters is the number of locations you can find.
 If you’re a visitor, a new transplant to the area, or just plain too busy to get to a particular spot, if you want a bag of Wrecking Ball coffee, you’ve got three easy-to-find options.
 Something else you’ll like is the broad menu of coffee drinks and unique pastries to go with them.

 Flywheel is known for its strong, reasonably-priced coffees.
 Going there to get a bag of beans is an invitation to spend a couple of hours with a great book in an atmosphere cultivated for enjoying a cup.
 Aquiles Guerrero’s lifetime coffee experience combined with a convenient location makes Flywheel a great choice for buying coffee beans.